Postdoctoral research scholar

 Wilkins, L. G. E., Rogivue, A., Schütz Frédéric, Fumagalli, L., and Wedekind, C. 2015.
 Increased diversity of egg-associated bacteria on brown trout (Salmo trutta) at elevated temperatures.
 Scientific Reports 5: 17084. doi: 10.1038/srep17084

 Wilkins, L. G. E., Fumagalli, L., and Wedekind, C. 2016.
 E ects of host genetics and environment on egg-associated microbiota in brown trout (Salmo trutta).
 Molecular Ecology 25: 388-394. doi: 10.1111/mec.13798

 My appointment here at UC Berkeley does not include teaching.
 However, I taught zoology and applied microbiology for first year BSc students, computational population genetics for second year BSc students, conservation biology for third year BSc students, and molecular population genetics for graduate students during my last appointment at the University of Lausanne, Switzerland.

-This year I am holding the vice president position of the Berkeley Association for Postdoc Parents.
+This year I am holding the vice president position of the UC Berkeley Spouses, Partners & Parents Association.
 We are building a community, setting up a website and organizing events to support families in academia.
 Our aim is to serve the large and diverse group of researchers with children, spouses and partners at UC Berkeley.
-This will make UC Berkeley an even more inviting and supportive research environment.
+This will make UC Berkeley an even more inviting and supportive research environment. http://bsppa.berkeley.edu

-I am married to Donny and we have two children (4.5 years and 18 months old).
+I am married to Donny and we have two children (2 and 5 years old).